nkjsy/Machine-Reading-Comprehension/README.md

 ## Stage 1：
 1. Preprocessing: jieba word segmentation, query choice merging, manual feature generation.
 See proprecess(2).ipynb.
 2. Deep learning models: All refer to papers.
 Mainly use BIDAF.
 Tuning history recorded in 记录.docx
-* From SQUAD: BIDAF(+attention, +ELMO), HAFN(SLQA), rnet, match-LSTM (all adapted of original version for SQUAD, add shortcut for query to strengthen the query representation)
+* From SQUAD: BIDAF(+attention, +Elmo), HAFN(SLQA), rnet, match-LSTM (all adapted of original version for SQUAD, add shortcut for query to strengthen the query representation)
 * For text similarity (because I merge the query with different alternatives, it can be treated as text pairing problem): RCNN(+attention), BIMPM
 3. Predict the final results for test set: predict.ipynb
 4. Ensemble by averaging best single models: merge.ipynb